-Discussion on One last wafer thin ESB paint job... within the Boba Fett Helmet forum, part of the Star Wars Original Trilogy Bounty Hunters category; Originally Posted by terminal fettler Sounds like i should prep
+Discussion on One last wafer thin ESB paint job... within the Boba Fett Helmet forum, part of the Star Wars Original Trilogy Bounty Hunters category; terminal fettler said: Sounds like i should prep the spare

 46. gently buff the entire helmet with 0000 wire wool.
 This smoothes the surface slightly and brings the colours together.
 This also gives a flat surface for the weathering process...